mainettis/darksun/docs/buildersmanual.md

     |TRAVEL_WAYPOINT_TYPE|string|secondary|
     |TRAVEL_WAYPOINT_TYPE|string|spawn|

+    *Note: no triggers or other objects in the encounter area require specific variables for this system to function.*

 That's it!
 If all of the above conditions are satisfied, the encounters will happen automatically.

 ## Dungeon Master Friendly Initiative